-- 1. Caregiver's current behavior is violent or out of control. - Extreme physical or verbal, angry or hostile outbursts at child. - Use of brutal or bizarre punishment (e.g., scalding with hot water, burning with cigarettes, forced feeding). - Domestic violence likely to have a negative impact on the child. - Use of guns, knives, or other instruments in a violent way. - Shakes or chokes baby or young child to stop a particular behavior. - Behavior that seems out of touch with reality, fanatical, or bizarre. - Behavior that seems to indicate a serious lack of self-control (e.g., reckless, unstable, raving, explosive). - Caregiver describes or acts toward child in predominantly negative terms or has extremely unrealistic expectations. - Describes child as evil, stupid, ugly, or in some other demeaning or degrading manner. - Curses and/or repeatedly puts child down. - Scapegoats a particular child in the family. - Expects a child to perform or act in a way that is impossible or improbable for the child's age (e.g., babies and young children expected to be toilet trained or eat neatly, expected to care for younger siblings, expected to stay alone). - Child is seen by either parent as responsible for the parent's problem. - Uses sexualized language to describe child or in name calling (e.g., whore, slut, etc.). - 3.
-Caregiver caused serious physical harm to the child or has made a plausible threat to cause serious physical harm. - Caregiver caused serious non-accidental abuse or injury (e.g., fractures, poisoning, suffocating, shooting, burns, bruises, welts, bite marks, choke marks, etc.). - An action, inaction, or threat which would result in serious harm (e.g., kill, starve, lock out of home, etc.). - Plans to retaliate against child for CPS assessment. - Caregiver has used torture or physical force which bears no resemblance to reasonable discipline, or punished child beyond the duration of the child's endurance. - One or both parents fear they will maltreat child and/or request placement.
+- 1. Yes No Caregiver's current behavior is violent or out of control.
+(Some examples of this may include the following.) - Extreme physical or verbal, angry or hostile outbursts at child. - □ Use of brutal or bizarre punishment (e.g., scalding with hot water, burning with cigarettes, forced feeding). - Domestic violence likely to have a negative impact on the child. - Use of guns, knives, or other instruments in a violent way. - ☐ Shakes or chokes baby or young child to stop a particular behavior. - Behavior that seems out of touch with reality, fanatical, or bizarre. - Behavior that seems to indicate a serious lack of self-control (e.g., reckless, unstable, raving, explosive). - 2.
+Yes No Caregiver describes or acts toward child in predominantly negative terms or has extremely unrealistic expectations.
+(Some examples of this may include the following.)

+- Describes child as evil, stupid, ugly, or in some other demeaning or degrading manner. - Curses and/or repeatedly puts child down. - □ Scapegoats a particular child in the family. - □ Expects a child to perform or act in a way that is impossible or improbable for the child's age (e.g., babies and young children expected to be toilet trained or eat neatly, expected to care for younger siblings, expected to stay alone). - Child is seen by either parent as responsible for the parent's problem. - Uses sexualized language to describe child or in name calling (e.g., whore, slut, etc.). - 3.
+Yes No Caregiver caused serious physical harm to the child or has made a plausible threat to cause serious physical harm.
+(Some examples of this may include the following.) - Caregiver caused serious non-accidental abuse or injury (e.g., fractures, poisoning, suffocating, shooting, - burns, severe bruises, welts, bite marks, choke marks, etc.). - ☐ An action, inaction, or threat which would result in serious harm (e.g., kill, starve, lock out of home, etc.). - Plans to retaliate against child for CPS assessment. - Caregiver has used torture or physical force which bears no resemblance to reasonable discipline, or punished child beyond the child's endurance. - One or both parents fear they will maltreat child and/or request placement.